Discover the ultimate culinary experience in the Serbian capital with this guide to the best Belgrade restaurants.

 Prices are a little higher than others but compared to the US, Krafter is a steal!
 Prices range from $2.50 to $4 for beers and $2 to $3 for snacks.

-If you are looking for a spot to try some local Balkan food, this is your stop!
+If you are looking for a spot to try some local, new Balkan cuisine, this is your stop!
 Walter serves up delicious and fresh Serbia favorites like Cevapi, Pljeskavica, Shopska Salad, and more with several locations around the city.